state-sync/state-sync-java-server/README.md

 # state-sync-server-java
-WARNING: It is in development and I would not sugegst to use it until version 1.0.
+WARNING: It is in development and I would not suggest to use it until version 1.0.

 Technology independent server side state-sync implementation.